“Does Police Repression Unite or Divide Poor Migrants? Evidence from Urban Indian Marketplaces.” Conditionally Accepted. Journal of Politics.

 Despite growing interest in the potential electoral impact of private service provision by religious parties, there is a paucity of systematic empirical research on the subject.
 Can a welfare-based strategy win votes?
 If so, is this tactic best conceptualized as a purely material exchange of services for votes?
 This study provides a conceptualization of private service provision as an electoral strategy that is distinct from both programmatic politics as well as clientelist vote-buying.
 I argue that service provision mobilizes direct beneficiaries for material reasons, but unlike vote-buying also mobilizes many non-beneficiaries in the localities where providers work.
 Unlike episodic and transactional vote-buying, the daily act of service provisioning embeds providers within communities.
 Such 'embedded' activists are able to mobilize non-beneficiary support through a number of channels, from recruiting effective local candidates and workers to influencing voters through social networks, and the use of rumor and suggestion.
 I support these arguments with evidence from religious welfare undertaken by Hindu nationalists in central India.

-Thachil, Tariq.
+“Neoliberalism’s Two Faces in Asia: Globalization, Educational Policies, and Religious Schooling in India, Pakistan and Malaysia.”
 2009.
-“Neoliberalism’s Two Faces in Asia: Globalization, Educational Policies, and Religious Schooling in India, Pakistan and Malaysia.”
 Comparative Politics, 41 (July): 473-494.

 Why do Southern Asian economies implementing similar market reforms exhibit dramatically different commitments to spending on education?
 What are the political consequences of such differences?
 Drawing of a comparison of India, Pakistan, and Malaysia, I argue varying structures of domestic support explain these differences.
 The development of a vertical patronage-based political system in India and Pakistan has created incentives for policymakers to be more concerned with ensuring continued patronage flows to their elite supporters during reforms.
 Consequently South Asian politicians have adopted the rhetoric of advocates of privatization and interpret neoliberalism as justifying the 'retreat of the state' in social policy arenas.
 By contrast, Malaysian politicians relying on horizontal support from poor ethnic Malays has had stronger incentives to expand educational provision to allow its supporters to compete for jobs in the deregulated economy with wealthier ethnic Chinese and Indians.
 It has accordingly espoused a different discourse regarding states and markets, stressing the government's responsibility for preparing its citizens for the conditions of the global marketplace.

-Thachil, Tariq (first author), and Ronald Herring.
+“Poor Choices: Dealignment, Development and Dalit/Adivasi voting patterns in Indian states” (with Ronald Herring).
 2008.
-“Poor Choices: dealignment, development and Dalit/Adivasi voting patterns in Indian states.”
 Contemporary South Asia, 16 (December): 441-64.